-As well, airline and business jet customers originating from the Gulf states may have less capital resources available to them due to lower oil-related economic activity.
-We continue to monitor the potential impact on the civil aviation industry as it relates to such oil price movements.
-Conversely, if jet fuel prices attain high levels for a sustained period, there could be a greater impetus for airlines to replace older, less fuel efficient aircraft.
+Lower jet fuel prices generally have a positive impact on airlines' profitability; however, the long-term ramifications on the commercial aviation industry are more complex.
+If jet fuel prices attain high levels for a sustained period, there could be a greater impetus for airlines to replace older, less fuel-efficient aircraft.
 However, higher fuel costs could also limit the airlines' available financial resources and could potentially cause deliveries of new aircraft to be delayed or cancelled.
-Airlines may slow capacity growth or cut capacity should sustained high fuel costs make the availability of such capacity not economically viable.
+Airlines may slow capacity growth or cut capacity should sustained high fuel costs make the availability of such capacity economically unviable.
 Such a reaction would negatively affect the demand for our training equipment and services.